kubermatic-labs/sample-kube-client/README.md

 This repository provides an example of how to create a KKP cluster at a GCP cloud provider using the Kubernetes API.

-NOTE: The example works only with KKP 2.21
+NOTE: The example works only with KKP 2.21, and it's a TECHNOLOGY PREVIEW.
+Not all features are supported and bugs can occur.

 Steps the client executes:
 1. Creates a project